J Günther PhotographyPrivate Photography Lessons | Fine Art Prints

 A: I offer online classes for my clients in post editing techniques.
 However, my workshops are about getting the image.
 I concentrate on getting you to the place and at the right time to get the “shot”.
 On multi-day workshops, we take time to share and critique your images.
 I like to continue the relationship and review your images via the Internet after the workshop has finished where I offer guidance and tutorials.

-A: Yes they do!
+A: I sure do!
 I’m proud to say many people who have participated in my workshops have come back for more!
 If nothing else the continued relationship involving photo critique and editing suggestions has made for great friendships.
 Also many times there is so much to photograph that a re-visit can pay off quite nicely.
 For example, my Point Reyes workshop offers a continually changing environment, there’s always something to see.
 And, if you missed “that shot” the first time, you can try again and most likely be more successful.
-I’ve been visiting the area for the last fifty years and I am yet to be tired of it.
+I’ve been visiting the area for the last fifty five plus years and I am yet to be tired of it.

 If you have questions or comments for me, please click here